 Rooms► View all

-Studio sleeps up to 2 adults and 1 child with 2 single sofa-beds and a pull-out child bed.
-With air-conditioning from 15th June to 15th September, kitchenette with kettle, toaster, 2 electric rings, oven, maid service with towel change twice a week and linen weekly.
+3 bedroom apartment sleeps up to eight, with air-conditioning from 15th June to 15th September, kitchenette with kettle, toaster, two electric rings, oven, maid service with towel change twice a week and linen weekly.
 Plus flatscreen TV with several English channels.

 1 bedroom apartment

-1 bedroom apartment sleeps up to 3 adults and 1 child or 2 adults and 2 children.
+1 bedroom apartment sleeps up to three adults and one child, or two adults and two children.
 With air-conditioning from 15th June to 15th September, kitchenette with kettle, toaster, 2 electric rings, oven, maid service with towel change twice a week and linen weekly.
 Plus flatscreen TV with several English channels.

 TripAdvisor Reviews Show more reviews »